skenderidis/f5-cis-lab/examples/ingress/tls/README.md

 ![tls-ingress-k8s](images/tls-ingress-k8s.png)

-Also verify on BIGIP that a new certificate has been created under `cis-ingress` partition
+Verify that on BIGIP a new certificate has been created under `cis-ingress` partition

 ![tls-ingress-k8s-bigipui](images/tls-ingress-k8s-bigipui.png)